 In light of the Public Trust rights inherent in filled and flowed tidelands, one of Massport's primary goals for the WDP is to enhance public access to and use of the waterfront on the Pier.
-The improved public realm space includes:
+The improved Public Realm, which as detailed in this WDP is comprised of both the open space available to the public as well as other publicly-accessible space within the WDP Area, includes:

-- An enhanced and inviting Harborwalk with new lighting, site furnishings, special paving, wayfinding signage, connectivity to retail/restaurant/café spaces and/or public art; - Multiple public 'niche' spaces cut out of the perimeter of the building with access to the Harborwalk; - Enhancement of the Harborwalk through the introduction of interpretive signage and amenities; - A significant, new public Plaza along the waterfront and connecting to the Harborwalk to draw public users to the Pier;
+- An enhanced and inviting Harborwalk with new lighting, site furnishings, special paving, wayfinding signage, connectivity to retail/restaurant/café spaces, and/or public art; - Enhancement of the Harborwalk through the introduction of interpretive signage and amenities; - A significant, new waterfront public Plaza on the western side of the structure, which will draw public users and introduce the public to the continuation of the Harborwalk around the Pier; - Apron expansions on portions of both sides of the Headhouse that enhance public access by relieving present conflicts between vehicular and pedestrian traffic and improving access to water transportation options on the Pier.
+The apron expansion will be compatible with future expansion of water transportation facilities;

-- Apron expansions on portions of both sides of the Headhouse that enhances public access by relieving present conflicts between vehicular and pedestrian traffic and improving access to water transportation options on the Pier.
-The apron expansion will be compatible with future expansion of water transportation facilities; - Improvements to water transportation facilities, including replacement of deteriorated fender piles on sections of the Pier, installation of handicapped accessible floating docks, provision of a designated water transportation waiting area which may be within retail or amenity space and a ticketing office for vessel operators; - A new street front arcade along Seaport Boulevard and a significantly upgraded streetscape, including removal of four existing exhibition hall loading docks on Seaport Boulevard, construction of a recessed ground floor to create a new arcade for pedestrian access, new site works and landscaping, and greatly improving the street-level experience with the addition of designated drop-off areas (taxi, rideshare and buses) and shared bike lanes, while protecting the truck route serving the Raymond L. Flynn Marine Park access to I-93; - Inclusion of additional Facilities of Public Accommodation (FPA) and public areas on the ground level; - Enhanced public realm and FPA space on the Viaduct level providing activity and water views of the Harbor and South Boston Waterfront - Improved connectivity through and behind the Headhouse to further enliven the public spaces and provide visual connection from the Headhouse to the Plaza below and a 24-hour ADA-compliant vertical pedestrian connection from the Viaduct to Seaport Boulevard; - Improved pedestrian access system including a covered walkway running from the Headhouse to Congress Street and the Silver Line MBTA station and restrictions on traffic on the Viaduct (emergency and special function only) to promote a pedestrian-focused corridor.
+- Improvements to water transportation facilities, including replacement of deteriorated fender piles on sections of the Pier, installation of handicapaccessible floating docks, provision of a designated water transportation waiting area which may be within retail or amenity space, and a ticketing office for vessel operators; - A new streetfront arcade along Seaport Boulevard and a significantly upgraded streetscape, including removal of four existing exhibition hall loading docks on Seaport Boulevard, construction of a set-back ground floor to create a new arcade for pedestrian access, addition of new site works and landscaping, and greatly improving the street-level experience with the addition of designated drop-off areas (taxi, rideshare, and buses) and shared bike lanes, while protecting the truck route serving the Raymond L. Flynn Marine Park and the Paul W. Conley Container Terminal access to I-93; - Inclusion of additional interior Facilities of Public Accommodation (FPA) and public areas on the ground level; - Enhanced public realm and FPA space on the Viaduct level, providing activity and water views of the Harbor and South Boston Waterfront; - Improved connectivity through and behind the Headhouse to further enliven the public spaces and provide visual connection from the Headhouse to the Plaza below and a 24-hour, Americans With Disabilities Act (ADA) compliant vertical pedestrian connection from the Viaduct to Seaport Boulevard; - Improved pedestrian access system including a covered walkway running from the Headhouse to Congress Street and the Silver Line MBTA station and restrictions on traffic on the Viaduct (emergency and special function only) to promote a pedestrian-focused corridor.
 Portions from the Headhouse to Seaport Hotel will occur in connection with the Commonwealth Pier Redevelopment.
-Additional portions of this pedestrian access system to be studied in connection with any major structure or land and hardscaping of the podium area between the Seaport Hotel and West Office building; and

-Design that respects and complements the unique architectural character of the Headhouse.
+Additional portions of this pedestrian access system will be studied in connection with any major structure or land and hardscaping of the podium area between the Seaport Hotel and West Office building; - Design that respects and complements the unique architectural character of the Headhouse; and - In addition, Massport recognizes that the current redevelopment plan proposes several 30-foot by 80-foot niches, which although not required by the WDP, are cut out of the perimeter of the building providing additional public access and shelter along the Harborwalk.